 In the normal course of business the Company is involved in other legal activities and claims.
 Because such matters are subject to many uncertainties and the outcomes are not predictable with assurance, the liability related to these legal actions and claims cannot be determined with certainty.
 Management does not believe that such claims and actions will have a material impact on the Company's financial condition or results of operations.
+Judgment is required in estimating the ultimate outcome of any dispute resolution process, as well as any other amounts that may be incurred to conclude the negotiations or settle any litigation.
+Actual results may differ from these estimates under different assumptions or conditions and such differences could be material.

-Operating leases and tenant license agreements
+Operating leases and building access agreements